i49/hibiscus/README.md

 );
 ```

-## How to Write Your Own JSON Validator
+## How to write your own JSON validator

 1. Create a new class that extends `BasicJsonValidator` class.